dynobase-icon

 Introduction – Caching in DynamoDB

-The ever-growing need for faster scalable web applications is necessary for caching.
-Caching is storing data for reuse, reducing the time taken for the content served to the users.
-In addition, caching done within DynamoDB offloads the database operations from heavy operations; thus, the front-end clients could retrieve the data faster and improve user experience.
+The ever-growing need for faster scalable web applications necessitates efficient caching mechanisms.
+Caching involves storing data for reuse, reducing the time taken for content to be served to users.
+In addition, caching done within DynamoDB offloads the database operations from heavy operations; thus, the front-end clients can retrieve the data faster and improve user experience.

 How Does Caching Work in DynamoDB?

 AWS provides a natively optimized caching service for DynamoDB called DAX (DynamoDB Accelerator).
-When the server performs a request to query data from a DynamoDB database, the DAX will first check it to see if it has the results of the query within its cache.
-If yes, the data is returned immediately from the DAX without being queried from the DynamoDB table.
+When the server performs a request to query data from a DynamoDB database, DAX will first check if it has the results of the query within its cache.
+If yes, the data is returned immediately from DAX without being queried from the DynamoDB table.

-However, suppose the results are not available within the cache maintained by DAX.
-In that case, it will send the query to the database, respond to the server with the results provided by the database, and automatically synchronize the data from DynamoDB to the DAX.
+However, if the results are not available within the cache maintained by DAX, it will send the query to the database, respond to the server with the results provided by the database, and automatically synchronize the data from DynamoDB to DAX.
 This way, the next time the application sends the same query, DAX will respond to the query instead of fetching the results from the DynamoDB database.

-The advantage of this process is that the complete synchronization and management of DAX are provisioned and carried out by AWS!
+The advantage of this process is that the complete synchronization and management of DAX are provisioned and carried out by AWS, reducing the operational burden on developers.

 When To Use Caching in DynamoDB?